Black Mold in the Home: Design Solutions and Preventive Measures

 Consult with a healthcare provider if you experience respiratory symptoms, skin irritation, or persistent headaches after mold exposure.

-Consider allergy testing to determine mold sensitivity and discuss options like antihistamines or allergy shots.
+Consider allergy testing to determine mold sensitivity.
+Discuss options like antihistamines or allergy shots with your doctor.

 In severe cases, doctors may prescribe antifungal medications to treat mold-induced infections.

-While the body naturally detoxifies itself, some people find sweating (via sauna or exercise) helps release toxins.
+While the body naturally detoxifies itself, some people find that sweating through the use of a sauna or exercise helps release toxins.

-Activated charcoal is sometimes recommended, but consult a doctor before using it to address mold exposure.
+Activated charcoal is sometimes recommended for detoxification, but consult a doctor before using it to address mold exposure.

-Air purifiers with HEPA filters can capture airborne mold spores, reducing respiratory symptoms.
+Air purifiers with HEPA filters can capture airborne mold spores, effectively reducing respiratory symptoms and help your body heal from its mold exposure.

-Salt therapy (halotherapy) can potentially alleviate breathing difficulties, but evidence is limited.
+Salt therapy (halotherapy) can potentially alleviate breathing difficulties, but evidence supporting its effectiveness is limited.

 Use a bleach solution or antimicrobial cleaner to address visible mold on hard surfaces.